 Katie is a actor and writer who graduated from Royal Holloway, University of London in 2013 with a BA in Drama and Theatre Studies.
 She is also the co-artistic director of The Underground Clown Club, a theatre company specialising in new writing and performance poetry.

 Her credits as an actor include The Little White Bird (Churchill Theatre), Knock Knock (Old Red Lion), A Midsummer Night’s Dream (Limb2Limb/Hikapee) and The Boy Who Lost Christmas (The Space).
-As a writer her credits include Knock Knock, The Boy Who Lost Christmas, Love & Rabbits and Pictures, Petals and Rain for The Underground Clown Club; Stormy Seas and Starry Skies (Front of House Theatre Company); and Welcome to Narnia, created for a private event at the National Theatre.
+As a writer her credits include Knock Knock, Who’s There?, The Boy Who Lost Christmas, Love & Rabbits and Pictures, Petals and Rain for The Underground Clown Club and A Christmas Carol (Front of House Theatre Company)